 - Eclipses aspecting Pluto: In each of us, there is a dark side.
 There are feelings that are unworthy of us – rage, jealousy, fear, covetousness.
 They weaken us, making us slaves to our emotions and to people who are more self-possessed.
 When eclipses aspect Pluto, we meet that dark self and the others who embody it for us, grappling with power and the need for control.

-Combine these descriptions to better understand the sensitive points in your own chart that will be awakened by the upcoming eclipses on October 8, 2014 (lunar eclipse at 15.05 Aries) and October 23, 2014 (solar eclipse at 0.25 Scorpio).
+Combine these descriptions to better understand the sensitive points in your own chart that will be awakened by the upcoming eclipses on March 20, 2015 (solar eclipse at 29.27 Pisces) and April 4, 2015 (lunar eclipse at 14.24 Libra).
 If a planet in your birth chart, or the Ascendant/Midheaven, falls:

-- between 11 to 19 degrees of Aries, Cancer, Libra, or Capricorn (October 8), or
+- between 25 degrees of Pisces, Gemini, Virgo, or Sagittarius and 3 degrees of Aries, Cancer, Libra, or Capricorn (March 20), or

 © April Elliott Kent All rights reserved.